soundasleep/stormcloak.games/_posts/2022-10-04-multithreaded-simulations.md

 <figure class="image">
   <a href="/assets/screenshots/2022-10-04-performance-graph.png"><img src="/assets/screenshots/2022-10-04-performance-graph.png"></a>
-  <figcaption>Initial performance results: single-threaded vs multithreaded element simulations</figcaption>
+  <figcaption>Initial performance results: single-threaded vs multithreaded element simulations, in ms per simulation frame</figcaption>
 </figure>

 (Once I saw this graph, I immediately started wondering, what's preventing faster frames?
-Is it memory bandwidth, CPU performance, something else...?)
+Is it memory bandwidth, CPU performance, something else...?
+One of the benefits of using Java is that you're insulated from the structure of internal memory, but one of the drawbacks is that you're also insulated from the structure of internal memory...)

 I'm confident that this architecture and these concepts are a good starting point.
 I still have lots of other optimisation ideas to try out,